rbica787/CopyCurrentSheet/README.md

-This is a VBA code that will make multiple copies of the current worksheet
+This is a VBA code that will make multiple copies of the current worksheet in an excel workbook